gyana/gyana/DEVELOPMENT.md

 - Reset the database `just celery-setup`
 - Go to the app in the browser and modify it
 - Dump the fixtures `just celery-fixtures`
+- Manually the fixtures file to format with prettier (better diff)
 - Commit

 ## Deployment